WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 All of the discussion in the previous sections is about the innards of libpas.
 But ultimately, clients want to just call malloc-like and free-like functions to manage memory.
-Libpas provides fast path templates that actual heap implementations reuse to providec malloc/free functions.
+Libpas provides fast path templates that actual heap implementations reuse to provide malloc/free functions.
 The fast paths are:

 - `pas_try_allocate.h`, which is the single object allocation fast path for isoheaps.
 This function just takes a heap and no size; it allocates one object of the size and alignment that the heap's type wants.